Maharaja Gemunu

 Maharaja Gemunu (King Gemunu) (මහරජ ගැමුණු) is a 2015 Sri Lankan Sinhala epic film directed by Jayantha Chandrasiri and produced by Gunapala Rathnasekara for Sipvin Films.
 It stars Uddika Premarathna and Jackson Anthony in lead roles along with Sriyantha Mendis and Yashoda Wimaladharma.
 Its music was composed by Nadeeka Guruge.
 It is the 1221st Sri Lankan film in the Sinhala cinema.

 The movie is based on the odyssey of King Gemunu (ruler of Sri Lanka 161–137 BC) who is renowned for defeating and overthrowing King Elara, the usurping Tamil prince from the Chola Kingdom, who had invaded the Kingdom of Rajarata in 205 BC.

 Synopsis

+The film begins with Queen Vihara Maha Devi, the mother of king Dutugemunu, arriving at a Buddhist temple to pay her respects to Sumana Samanera, a young priest who is gravely ill.
+She speaks about the selfless nature of Sumana samanera, and invites the priest to be reborn as her son.
+After this, she speaks to the head priest of the temple about the news the palace heard through a team of elite fighters devoted to king Kavantissa (proficient in the technique “angampora”).
+The news states that King Elara plans to cut down the sacred Jaya Siri Maha Bodhi.

+During this conversation, Sumana samanera is shown to pass away, and Vihara Maha Devi sees a vision of the young priest running to her.
+She places a hand on her stomach, indicating that the young priest has indeed been reborn as her growing child.